 The following day I contacted my correctional counselor, with whom I already had a slight rapport.
 Although she was aware of the situation (in fact, who wasn’t?), I explained to her how it was affecting me emotionally and mentally.
 I expressed my frustration, no my rage, at being unable to do anything of significance.
 Till this day I don’t know if she pitied, sympathized or related to me, but she helped me.

 To hear [my son] Sheldon’s’ voice was music to my ears, and although we only had a few precious moments, we accomplished a connection.
-A few days later, my counselor called me to her office and, in anticipation of bad news when I walked through the door, she handed me the phone.
+A few days later, my counselor called me to her office and, although I had anticipated bad news when I walked through the door, she handed me the phone.

 We were allowed to talk a few times a week for a few minutes a call.
-Have you any idea how much these few minutes a day transformed me?
-These few minutes became the thread that sewed the torn fabric of my spirit back together.
+Have you any idea how much those few minutes a day transformed me?
+They became the thread that sewed the torn fabric of my spirit back together.
 All the wounds that reopened and bled, slowly began to crust and heal.

 I systematically began reaching out to different youth-at-risk organizations.
 I made a commitment to myself and Sheldon, that I was going to give back to the community I had taken so much from.
 It’s funny, but I received no responses from any of these organizations; however, I was content with my efforts.
 They were probably thinking, “This guy is crazy!
 He wants to help us?”